felwal/avganar/presentation/description.md

 **I keep getting "Invalid Request"** – This is likely due to breaking API changes.
 Please try updating to the latest version.

-**I keep getting "Server Error"** – This is SLs problem and happens from time to time.
+**I keep getting "Server Error"** – This is SL's problem and happens from time to time.
 All we can do is have patience.

+**I keep getting "Client Error"** – This likely means that I have made some mistake.
+If you wouldn't mind, please get in touch with details.

+**Long loading times** – If the loading bar consistently goes very far, this means that the responses are too large and must be requested again, asking for less data.
+Consider lowering “Default Time Window” in settings.